harluss/springboot-microservices-space-port/README.md

 ### Run locally

-1. Start Postgres container (it will create required table and seed dummy data):
+Start 2 Postgres containers, one for each service (it will create required table and seed dummy data):

 ```bash
 docker compose up -d
 ```

-2. Start the application in your IDE.
+Start the application in your IDE.

 ### APIs and Swagger

-APIs are exposed at:
+Spaceship APIs are exposed at:

 ```
 http://localhost:8080/api/spaceships